douglascraigschmidt/LiveLessons/Java8/README.md

   and a Java SynchronizedMap together with Java 8 Function-based method references to compute/cache/retrieve prime numbers.

-. ex10 - This example shows the use of a lambda expression in the context of a Java ConcurrentHashMap removeIf() method.
+. ex10 - This example shows the use of predicate lambda expressions in the context of a Java ConcurrentHashMap removeIf() method.

 . ex11 - This example shows the improper use of the Stream.peek()
   aggregate operation to interfere with a running stream.